 I am a photographer.
 I also love swimming and tennis.

-Vanessa is a PhD student in computer science at Georgia Institute of Technology.
-Her research explores the design and evaluation of mobile health tools that support the promotion of Black women’s health.
+Vanessa is a Creative Technologist and PhD student in Computer Science at Georgia Institute of Technology.
+Her research explores the design and evaluation of mobile and wearable-based digital health interventions that can support wellbeing of and help combat health inequities for racial and ethnic minoritized women.

 BS, Computer Science, University of Maryland College Park